🪞 The Problem Isn't You. It's What You Were Taught.

 On self-worth

 Start by separating which beliefs about your own value are actually yours and which ones were handed to you by a system that needed you to hold them.
-This is not abstract therapy language.
-It is a practical question.
+This isn't abstract therapy language, it's a practical question.
 If the job title or credential disappeared tomorrow, what would remain?
 For most people, the answer turns out to be considerably more than the system ever acknowledged.

 Self-directed learning is one of the more concrete ways to work through this.
 Not because it always outperforms formal education, but because choosing what to learn and building it yourself is a fundamentally different experience from being assigned it.
 It is proof, in real time, that you can move forward without the system's permission.
 That kind of proof changes things gradually and durably.